 Cockroaches spread disease wherever they go.
-When you have German cockroaches, you are susceptible to contracting a number of illnesses including salmonellosis, dysentery, and typhoid fever.
+When you have German cockroaches, you are susceptible to contracting several illnesses, including salmonellosis, dysentery, and typhoid fever.
 This is because cockroaches hang out in areas of extreme filth like dumpsters, garbage bins, toilets, and sewers.
 As they feed and breed, they pick up harmful pathogens and contaminate food and surfaces as they travel.

 Besides harmful diseases, German cockroaches can also trigger allergies.
 When many cockroaches infest a home or business, they produce saliva and particles of shed skin that can irritate the skin and lungs.
 In severe cases, cockroaches can cause asthma and eczema.

 An infestation of German cockroaches can become overwhelming in a relatively short amount of time.
-A female German cockroach can lay up to 40 eggs at a time, which develop into adults in around two months’ time.
+A female German cockroach can lay up to 40 eggs, which develop into adults in around two months.
 Their reproductive talents combined with their unique physical features make them a pain to deal with.

 The small size allows German cockroaches to slip away into cracks and crevices.
 Their coloration makes it difficult to spot them without direct light.
 They have been known to be resistant to certain pesticides, and like other roaches, their crush-resistant body and surprising speed make them hard to kill.

 How To Get Rid Of German Cockroaches In Long Island